MicrosoftDocs/power-pages-docs/power-pages-docs/admin/add-custom-domain.md

 # Add a custom domain name

 A custom domain can enhance your brand and help your customers more easily find your support resources.
-Once you provision your portal and acquire your domain name, you'll need an SSL certificate to set up a custom host name.
-After the SSL certificate is purchased, you can use a wizard to link your portal to a custom domain.
-Only one custom domain name can be added to a portal.
+Once you provision your website and acquire your domain name, you'll need an SSL certificate to set up a custom host name.
+After the SSL certificate is purchased, you can use a wizard to link your website to a custom domain.
+Only one custom domain name can be added to a website.

 > [!IMPORTANT]
 > - You can add a custom domain name to a website only when the website is in production state.
 For more information about website stages, go to [portal lifecycle](/power-apps/maker/portals/admin/portal-lifecycle).

 To learn about the roles required to perform this task, read [Admin roles required for portal administrative tasks](/power-apps/maker/portals/admin/portal-admin-roles).

 1. Open [Power Apps portals admin center](admin-overview.md).